Common pitfalls in OMS design

 • Timeout check requires a DB query to find the affected entries.

-Solution: We recommend using an event (pause) without command and without condition.
-The event will not interact with the DB and will also be executed with the next run of the oms:check-condition command.
+Solution: Use an event (pause) without command and without condition.
+The event doesn’t interact with the DB and it’s executed with the next run of the oms:check-condition command.

 img

-Issue: Process contains a declaration of a state which is never used:
+Issue: A process contains a declaration of a state that’s never used:

 img

-The unused state could have a missing transition.
+The unused state may have a missing transition.

-Solution: Delete a state, or add a missing transition:
+Solution: Delete the state or add a transition:

 img